koush/docs.scrypted.app/installation.md

 ## Proxmox VE

-Scrypted can be installed on Proxmox VE with the following script, which downloads and restores a backup:
+Scrypted can be installed on a Proxmox VE host by running the following script which downloads and restores a backup:

 ```sh
 cd /tmp